Would you like to become a Retailer – please have a look here »

-This is the first title in the series “Historical clothing – from the inside out”, where historical dress is rendered in detail, covering both male and female clothing.
+This is the first title in the series “Historical clothing – from the inside out”, where historical dress is rendered in detail, covering male clothing.

 A manual for men’s clothing provides a detailed description of men’s fashion in late 15th century northern Europe.
 From undergarments to everything worn on top of it – hats, accessories, hairstyles and more.
 The book pays particular attention to how the garments were tailored, and how they functioned together – the dress profile.

 The book is illustrated throughout with historical paintings that provide an overall picture as perceived by contemporary eyes.
 In addition, modern reconstructions are pictured, along with clear and informative illustrations by Anna Emanuelson, giving you both pattern drawings and a clear guide to draping your chaperon.

 Reviews and other coverage of “A Handbook for Men’s Clothing

 of the Late 15th Century” and its authors.

 - Som när det begav sig – Swedish blog on Medieval dress

 - Historisk dräkt och hantverk – Swedish/English blog on reenactment

 - Handcrafted History – Swedish/English blog on Medieval crafts and sewing